Exxon Mobil (NYSE:XOM) Price Target Raised to $64.00

-Exxon Mobil (NYSE:XOM) had its price objective upped by stock analysts at Credit Suisse Group from $62.00 to $64.00 in a research report issued on Thursday, Benzinga reports.
-The firm currently has a “neutral” rating on the oil and gas company’s stock.
-Credit Suisse Group’s price target points to a potential upside of 13.23% from the company’s current price.
+Exxon Mobil (NYSE:XOM) had its price objective hoisted by Credit Suisse Group from $62.00 to $64.00 in a report released on Thursday morning, Price Targets.com reports.
+Credit Suisse Group currently has a neutral rating on the oil and gas company’s stock.

 Exxon Mobil Corporation explores for and produces crude oil and natural gas in the United States, Canada/other Americas, Europe, Africa, Asia, and Australia/Oceania.
 It operates through Upstream, Downstream, and Chemical segments.
 The company is also involved in the manufacture, trade, transport, and sale of crude oil, petroleum products, and other specialty products; and manufactures and markets petrochemicals, including olefins, polyolefins, aromatics, and various other petrochemicals.